Healthcare of Ontario Pension Plan: Organization

 HOOPP is a private non-for-profit trust fund, governed by a board of trustees composed of sixteen voting members.
 Eight trustees are selected from the Ontario Hospital Association.
 The remaining eight are appointed by the Ontario Nurses' Association, Canadian Union of Public Employees, Ontario Public Service Employees Union, and SEIU Healthcare.
 These trustees oversee the administration of the HOOPP plan and the management of the assets.

 Strategy

 HOOPP uses a liability driven investing approach that includes a large allocation to bonds.
 However, HOOPP plans to expand private equity and infrastructure allocations in the future.

-HOOPP also diversifies its investments across a wide range of geographies.
-45% of its investments are made outside of Canada, with major investments in the United States, Europe, Asia–Pacific regions.
+According to HOOPP, 45% of its investments are made outside of Canada, with major investments in the United States, Europe, Asia–Pacific regions.

+In 2019, Danish tax authority Skattestyrelsen alleged that HOOPP improperly received 894 million kr. in tax rebates from 2011 to 2014, in addition to other rebates that were refused by the tax authority before being paid out.
+Skattestyrelsen determined that when HOOPP was not the beneficial owner of a stock, HOOPP did not meet the criteria to avoid the 27% tax on dividends.
+Commenting to DR, taxation professor Jan Pedersen said that this was "an exploitation of the tax system" wherein the participants tried to give the impression that one was the formal owner of an asset, when another was the actual beneficial owner.
+These dividend stripping activities do not rise to the level of fraud, unlike others being alleged contemporaneously against other pension funds by Danish authorities.

+In 2025, a tax court in the Netherlands found that the pension fund had wrongly claimed million in tax refunds attributable to 445 separate transactions from 2013 to 2018, and was thus obligated to repay that amount plus interest.
+The judgment upheld the conclusion of the tax authorities, who had determined that HOOPP's dividend stripping arrangements meant that it was not the beneficial owner of the securities, and thus not entitled to the refund of the 15% tax on dividends normally enjoyed by foreign pension funds under Netherlands law.
+HOOPP expressed its intention to appeal.
+The Netherlands Public Prosecution Service and the fiscal regulator (FIOD) had also launched a criminal investigation into the matter.

 Significant transactions

 In 2018, Chobani announced that HOOPP would be acquiring TPG Capital's minority equity stake in the company, giving HOOPP a 20% equity stake.
 Terms of the transaction are unknown, however, the stake was originally acquired by TPG for $750 million.

 In 2019, HOOPP acquired a minority stake in Herschel Supply Co. for an undisclosed amount.

 In 2022, HOOPP and AustralianSuper acquired a 45% stake in Greencross from TPG Capital, valuing the company at $3.5 billion.